The Edge kit includes two batteries (one pre-installed, the other a spare) so vapers can always use the device.

 - This connection between the cell and cartridges means the power output is always on point.

-No need in pulling so hard on the mouthpiece to get a great, mouthful of a cloud.
+No need to pill so hard on the mouthpiece to get a great mouthful of a cloud.

 The Competitors: Suorin Edge vs. the Juul vs. the Suorin Air

 The Juul is the father of all pod vaping products and still holds up as one of the best.
 Not the most neutral statement, but neither is it so controversial.

 Juul does not use refillable pods, but they have an assortment of nine different flavors from Classic Tobacco to Mango, Creme Brulee, and Cucumber.
 The pods contain about 0.7ml of e-juice and can last for around 200 puffs.